Mohamed Hasan Abdullahi: Chief of staff

 He was appointed as the chief of staff of the Military of Somaliland in a presidential decree by President Mohamed Haji Ibrahim Egal.
 He succeeded the rehabilitation of the Somaliland clans that was spearheaded at that time by General Hassan Yonis Habane.

-On 11 December 2011, he was reappointed as chief of staff of the military of Somaliland in a presidential decree by President Ahmed Mahamoud Silanyo.
+On 11 December 2011, he was appointed as chief of staff of the military of Somaliland in a presidential decree by President Ahmed Mahamoud Silanyo.
+His predecessor was abruptly dismissed, the reason for which was not disclosed.

 On 9 February 2012, Abdullahi was sacked due to the inability of Somaliland Armed Forces' to take control of Buuhoodle from forces loyal to the then newly established Khatumo State.
-He was later succeeded by General Nuh Ismail Tani as the Somaliland chief of staff.
+The handover ceremony to Jidhif's successor Ismail Mohamed Osman was held in private.